peterhinch/micropython_ra8875/docs/DRIVER.md

 # 1. The TFT class

-Where `color` is specified this is an `(r, g, b)` tuple where r, g and b are in range 0 to 255 inclusive.
+Where `color` is specified this is an `(r, g, b)` tuple where r, g and b are in range 0 to 255 inclusive. `fgcolor` and `bgcolor` represent foregound and background colors.

+Text styles are 3-tuples comprising `(fgcolor, bgcolor, font)`.

 Constructor.
 This takes the following mandatory arguments.
  1. `spi` An initialised SPI bus instance.